Trident (missile): Trident II (D5) UGM-133A

 The second variant of the Trident is more sophisticated and can carry a heavier payload.
 It is accurate enough to be a first strike, counterforce, or second strike weapon.
 All three stages of the Trident II are made of graphite epoxy, making the missile much lighter.
 The Trident II was the original missile on the British Vanguard-class and American Ohio-class SSBNs from Tennessee on.
 The D5 missile is currently carried by fourteen Ohio-class and four Vanguard-class SSBNs.
-There have been 172 successful test flights of the D5 missile since design completion in 1989, the most recent being from USS Louisiana in May 2019.
-There have been fewer than 10 test flights that were failures, the most recent being from HMS Vengeance, one of Britain's four nuclear-armed submarines, off the coast of Florida in June 2016.
+There have been 191 successful test flights of the D5 missile since design completion in 1989, the most recent being from USS Louisiana in September 2023.
+There have been fewer than 10 test flights that were failures, the most recent being from HMS Vanguard in January 2024.
+This is the second failure in a row for the Royal Navy after a launch from HMS Vengeance, one of Britain's four nuclear-armed submarines, off the coast of Florida in June 2016.

 The Royal Navy operates their missiles from a shared pool, together with the Atlantic squadron of the U.S. Navy Ohio-class SSBNs at King's Bay, Georgia.
 The pool is 'co-mingled' and missiles are selected at random for loading on to either nation's submarines.